Enable text based alternatives for graph display and drawing entry

 Make sure that you include a negative sign if necessary.

-Consider the following demand schedule for books.
+Consider the following demand schedule for shoes.

 PriceQuantity Demanded